Los Angeles Basketry Guild and Misti Washington Gourd & Basket Guild

 SATURDAY, 9/28 - Small Things -

 This workshop aims to inspire participants who wish to design and make wearable art or small sculptures using age-old basketry skills.
 Learn how to twine, coil and loop around objects and embellish your work with beads and found objects.
-You will also learn how to combine objects to make fun and quirky small sculptures.

 SUNDAY, 9/29 - Sculptural Twining -